tdude92/conways-game-of-life/README.md

 # conways-game-of-life
-Made Conway's Game of Life on repl.it.
+Made a version of Conway's Game of Life with Python 3.